SamSverko/dev-learning/README.md

+# SamLegros/dev-learning

-Below is a list of online learning resources that I have completed along my journey of becoming a web developer:
+A list of online learning resources that I have completed along my journey of becoming a web developer.

 ---